 Franz Kafka – Trial

 I expected this book to be at least as gloomy as 1984, but to my great surprise, it was even gloomier.
 The atmosphere of the Trial has a unique character.
 It absorbs you totally, and every time you pick up the book, once again, you find yourself in this murky world without answers to the most basic questions.
 Trial tells the story of Joseph K, who’s accused by a mysterious court.
 Accused of what?
 This, my friend, is not so easy to find out.

 Stanislaw Lem – Solaris

 This is a classic science fiction book.
-Unlike many modern science fiction novels (full of monsters, super powers, exotic lands, and stupid bullshit) it makes you think about the future of the humankind and the mysteries of the cosmos.
-Kris Kelvin arrives at the Solaris space station to support other researchers on a mission to discover the secrets of Solaris – a grand oceanic planet which seems to have a consciousness of its own.
+Unlike many modern science fiction novels (full of monsters, superpowers, exotic lands, and stupid bullshit) it makes you think about the future of humankind and the mysteries of the cosmos.
+Kris Kelvin arrives at the Solaris space station to support other researchers on a mission to discover the secrets of Solaris – a grand oceanic planet that seems to have a consciousness of its own.
 The whole novel is absolutely creepy and definitely ahead of its time (it was first published in Polish in 1961).

 Charles Bukowski – Women: A Novel